Fruit Stripe: Flavors

-During the late 1970s, there was a chocolate version named Chocolate Stripe.

 Mascots

 A character known as the Fruit Stripe Gum Man was used to promote the product; he was an anthropomorphic gum pack with limbs and a face.
-The Stripes Family Animals, which included a zebra, tiger, elephant, and mouse, were also used for advertising and featured in a coloring book and plush toys.
+The Stripe Family Animals, which included a zebra, tiger, elephant, and mouse, were also used for advertising and featured in a coloring book and plush toys.

-However, the zebra later named Yipes has outlasted the other characters to become Fruit Stripe's sole mascot.
+However, the zebra—later named Yipes—outlasted the other characters to become Fruit Stripe's sole mascot.
+Yipes was shown prominently on Fruit Stripe gum packaging.
 The advertising slogan "Yipes!
 Stripes!" has often been used with this character.
 Wrappers contain temporary tattoos of Yipes inline skating, skateboarding, playing baseball, hang gliding, playing basketball, bicycling, snowboarding, surfing, playing soccer, playing tennis, and eating grass.
 In 1988, Yipes was made into a promotional bendy figure.

-Yipes is shown prominently on Fruit Stripe gum packaging.
-Yipes is often shown as a sports player, playing basketball or soccer on the gum's packaging.

 Promotions

 In 1996, Fruit Stripe gave five cents from the sale of each Jumbo Pack and Variety Multipack to the World Wildlife Fund, totaling about $100,000, for the preservation of endangered animals and their habitats.